Drome Clinic

 • Eyes – A white or gray ring (corneal arcus) that surrounds the iris.

 Familial hypercholesterolemia follows an autosomal dominant inheritance pattern, meaning it can be passed down through families.
-Without treatment, affected individuals may face an increased risk of heart attacks, often occurring before age 50 in men and before age 60 in women.
+Without treatment, affected individuals may face an increased risk of heart attacks.

 Familial Combined Hyperlipidemia